mei-hazeslip/electricity-price-direction-api/README.md

 ## Data Availability

 The original electricity-market training data is not included in this repository due to data privacy and usage restrictions.
-This repository contains the deployment code, feature engineering pipeline, trained model artifact, and a small synthetic example input for demonstration purposes.
+This repository contains the deployment code, feature engineering pipeline, trained model artifact, and a small synthetic/example input preview for demonstration purposes.

 ## Future Improvements

-Planned improvements include:

-adding SQLite-based prediction logging adding a simple web interface for CSV upload improving model monitoring and input validation
+- improving the Hugging Face homepage with a more polished user interface
+- adding stronger input validation for uploaded CSV files
+- adding downloadable prediction results
+- extending SQLite logging to support basic model monitoring summaries